 Hillcrest suburb profile

-Hillcrest is a suburban gem located in Logan City, approximately 24km south of Brisbane's CBD.
+Hillcrest is a suburban gem located in the Logan City area, approximately 24km south of Brisbane's CBD.
 Known for its family-friendly atmosphere, Hillcrest offers a mix of residential options, from modern homes to established properties.
-The suburb is well-served by local amenities, including shopping centres, parks, and schools, making it an attractive choice for families and professionals alike.
-Its proximity to major roads such as the Mount Lindesay Highway ensures easy connectivity to Brisbane and the Gold Coast.
-With a strong sense of community and ongoing development, Hillcrest continues to grow as a desirable place to live.
+The suburb is well-serviced by local amenities, including shopping centres, schools, and parks, making it an ideal choice for families and professionals alike.
+Its proximity to major transport routes, such as the Mount Lindesay Highway, ensures easy connectivity to Brisbane and the Gold Coast.
+Hillcrest's community spirit and convenient lifestyle continue to attract a diverse range of residents.

 Hillcrest property market performance